learnbin.net nav logo

 These are polymers with specific anchoring groups to have strong adsorption to the pigment surface.
 Polymer chain gives steric repulsion.
 So, pigment particles will not reaggregate.
 But if the polymer chains are not sufficiently solvated, polymer chains will collapse onto the pigment surface resulting in pigment aggregation.

 The molecular mass of the polymer is also important.
 If the polymer chain is too short, it will not provide a sufficient steric repulsion and pigments will reaggregate.
-And if the polymer chain is too long, it will fold back and not give sufficient steric repulsion.
+If the polymer chain is too long, it will fold back and not give sufficient steric repulsion.
 Therefore, it should have an optimum length.

 The pigment surface is interacted with by a functional group or a part of the dispersant.
 This interaction is called anchoring.